 Where management and conversion experts push applications towards simplicity and ease of use, coders struggle with maintaining the highest levels of security protocols with the user experience and conversion changes.
 Having said that, conversions and simplicity aren’t evil, it’s just a matter of having a technology that can back it up with smart user behavior baseline policies.

 e) Low App Security Budgets

-Given that Layer 7 is vulnerable to code injection, session hijacking, authentication cracking, and other OWASP attacks, there is little that the security professionals can do about it with low budgets.
+Given that Layer 7 is vulnerable to code injection, session hijacking, authentication cracking, and other OWASP attacks, there is little that security professionals can do about it with low budgets.
 Over time, this domain has repetitively called for options that can highlight and shield vulnerabilities in real-time before CISO can approve a budget for the applicable patch.

 We believe that in the coming years, there will be a much greater need for security solutions that can patch security loopholes while providing a higher level of control and scalability.

-As the trusted application security partner for 9 out of top 10 banks in India along with several other big names in the BFSI sector, we have tested some 10,000 odd application and have performed over 2.9 million application vulnerability scans.
-During this time, we have realized that the most important element for the financial institutions is to have a complete security package on the table rather than the option of sourcing fragments from multiple vendors.
+As the trusted application security partner for 9 out of the top 10 banks in India along with several other big names in the BFSI sector, we have tested some 10,000 odd applications and have performed over 2.9 million application vulnerability scans.
+During this time, we have realized that the most important element for financial institutions is to have a complete security package on the table rather than the option of sourcing fragments from multiple vendors.

-Furthermore, the Indusface vulnerability scanning, malware monitoring, mobile application security, web application firewall, and source code review backed by Service Level Agreement.
+Furthermore, the Indusface Vulnerability Scanning, malware monitoring, mobile application security, web application firewall, and source code review backed by Service Level Agreement.

-We take pride in helping organizations meet stringent regulatory compliance guidelines, seamlessly prioritize security, and cut application security costs with one-of-a-kind SECaaS model.
+We take pride in helping organizations meet stringent regulatory compliance guidelines, seamlessly prioritize security, and cut application security costs with a one-of-a-kind SECaaS model.